Routers as Smart Home Hubs

 Concluding Research: Defining the product requirements

-Collaborating with the client to define a set of product requirements which satisfy the research findings as well as business goals for the client.
+Collaborating with the client to define a set of product requirements which satisfy the research findings and business goals for the client.

 #1